SHOWING 1 - 1 OF 1 RESULTS

 A list of special-needs families is provided to FJFH maintenance for emergency assistance as needed.

-Welcome to the Fort Jackson U.S. Army Garrison housing office.
+Welcome to the Fort Jackson Army Housing Office.

 The Columbia Metro area has a lot of suitable, affordable housing to meet the demands of the personnel relocating to this area.
 Many new upscale apartments, condos and townhomes are under construction throughout the area.
 Many of these apartment communities are located within a 15-minute drive to the installation.

-Housing Service Office – As you relocate to Fort Jackson, we want to make your transition as smooth and hassle-free as possible.
-Whether you want to live on or off post, the housing team is available to assist you with all your needas.
+Housing Service Office (HSO) - As you relocate to Fort Jackson, we want to make your transition as smooth and hassle-free as possible.
+Whether you want to live on or off post, the housing team is available to assist you with all your housing needs.
 The HSO is the primary contact for any problems you may encounter, including discrimination complaints, tenant-landlord disputes, lease reviews, inspections and any problems you encounter while living off post.
-If you need assistance, contact your housing counselor.
+If you need assistance, contact a housing counselor.
 The HSO will provide a list of apartment complexes that are off-limits to service members.